 Mr. Money Mustache recently received a request from an up-and-coming Future Early Retiree.
-His name is Mike (and he has his own blog at www.mortgagefreeby30.com).
+His name is Mike, and at the time of writing he wrote a blog called “Mortgage Free by 30”.
 Here’s what he had to say:

 “Basically, I hate my job.
 The company is great.
 The job isn’t.
 I want to work for myself.